Breaking: Atiku Pays N90m for ADC Presidential Nomination Form

 Source: Twitter

-The ADC accompanied the post by a receipt that confirmed the transaction, which was observed to be official receipt No 2881.
+The ADC accompanied the post with a receipt that confirmed the transaction, which was noted to be official receipt No 2881.
 It indicated the payment of N90 million and stated that it was meant for the ADC presidential nomination form ahead of the 2027 general election.
 The document is dated Friday, May 8, 2026.

 Read also

-Atiku would be the third chieftain of the coalition-adopted party, ADC, who will be picking the presidential form ahead of the party's primary.
+Atiku is the third chieftain of the coalition-adopted party, ADC, to pick the presidential form ahead of the party's primary.
 At the moment, Atiku will be contesting against former Minister of Transportation, Rotimi Amaechi, and a prominent chieftain, Mohammed Hayatu-Deen.

-However, the ADC's announcement has got Nigerians talking.
+However, the ADC's announcement has sparked reactions from Nigerians.
 Below are some of their comments:

 Ekene Aninze said Atiku just wasted money because the ADC is in court cases: